The Basics of Vintage Pocket Watch Cases

 The watch is cased in a 12-size Illinois Watch Case Company open-face Nickel Silver (nickel) watch case with screw back and bezel, serial number 120870.

-This 1910-1913 Seth Thomas 16-size open-face Model 21 pocket watch was manufactured with a nickel finished 3/4 plate, 7 jewels, and it is non-adjusted.
+The 1910-1913 Seth Thomas 16-size open-face Model 21 pocket watch shown above was manufactured with a nickel finished 3/4 plate, 7 jewels, and it is non-adjusted.
 The movement is stem wound and pendant set, with a Breguet hair spring, and plain/simple regulator.
 Its serial number is 1307698, and its grade is Seth Thomas named grade Centennial.
 The movement is signed “Seth Thomas Centennial Thomaston, Conn.”.

 The movement presents with a special Tourist 16-size Seth Thomas Arabic conversion dial with a hash marks minute track and no marginals, fitted with Seth Thomas blued spade hands 16-size.
 This dial converts the appearance of the movement to look like an up-side-down open-face movement with the winding stem at the 6:00 o’clock position for use in the Seth Thomas Tourist travel timepiece.
 Dial feet are placed at approximately 5 minutes, 16 minutes, and 43 minutes; placing the pendant at 6:00 instead of 12:00.